ibm-cloud-docs/Backup/restore-vsphere.md

     {: note}

 11. In the **Destination Host** list, click the host where you want to register the VMs.
 The list shows only the hosts that have access to the selected VMware datastore.
-12. Select one of the following options for registering the restored VMs with the hosts that you selected:
+12. Select one of the following options for registering the restored VMs with the hosts that you selected.
     * **Register all selected virtual machines with the selected hosts only.**
     * **Register with the selected hosts only when a virtual machine’s original host is not available.**

 13. To power on the VMs after they are restored, select **Power VMs on after restoring**.
 14. In **Performance options**, keep the default setting.
 15. Click **Run Restore**.